-Death toll climbs in Iraq on third day of protests
+Death toll climbs, unrest spreads in Iraq in days of protests

 In Baghdad, the authorities attempted to head off protests by imposing a curfew from 5 a.m.
 Troops patrolled main roads and public spaces, but by morning sporadic demonstrations had begun, and troops opened fire with live rounds to disperse them.

-Residents of the Iraqi capital queued outside supermarkets and food stores to stock up on supplies in case of a sudden rise in prices or further security restrictions by authorities.
+Residents of the capital queued outside supermarkets and food stores to stock up on supplies in case of a sudden rise in prices or further security restrictions by authorities.

 The demonstrations began in Baghdad on Tuesday and quickly grew and spread to other cities, mainly in Iraq’s south.
 Police have fired live rounds, tear gas and water cannon to disperse protesters.